 Since the WordPress administration dashboard lives online, you can access your site from anywhere.
 It is familiar as a word processor and allows you to edit content without technical skills.

 Competition in the WordPress development market is high, so prices are low.
 The average theme costs around $50, but the core WordPress files are free.

 WordPress websites are scalable

-WordPress core code is already optimized for scalability.
-The idea of “plugging in” additional functionality means WordPress sites are well positioned for future shifts, and an active WordPress team regularly comes out with new versions of the software that you can choose to install automatically.
+WordPress has an optimized core code for scalability.
+The idea of “plugging in” additional functionality helps position WordPress sites for future shifts, while an active WordPress team regularly produces new versions of the software you can choose to install automatically.

 Predictions for the future of websites on content management systems

-As of this writing most websites are not built on a CMS.
-But that is going to change.
-We advocate using the WordPress CMS to build company websites because apart from its current benefits, in the long run you can count on support and autonomy (not to say that expert managed services are not also highly valuable).
+As of 2018, CMS is not the dominant platform online.
+However, the use of WordPress is going to change.
+We advocate using the WordPress CMS to create company websites because apart from its current benefits, in the long run, you can count on support and autonomy.

-Looking to the future, we expect online technology to progressively favor CMS use.
-WordPress is poised to grow in significance, if historical data offers any indication.
+Looking to the future, we expect online solutions to favor CMS technology progressively.
+WordPress is poised to grow in significance if historical data offers any indication.